-The first question is usually, why do I want or need DMR?
+The first question I usually get is, "Why should I get into DMR?"
 This turns out to be an easy answer in the commercial world, however it can be a bit of a challenge in the amateur realm.
 The answers are pretty similar for both.
-DMR is a standards based RF modulation protocol making it easy for manufacturers to build equipment for.
-What this means to you is choice.
+Here's the short answer: DMR is a standards based RF modulation protocol making it easy for lots of manufacturers to build equipment for.
+What this means to you is choice usually to the tune of cost.
 Equipment can vary from $50 - $10,000.
 The DMR standard puts most of the radios on a very even playing field.
 Each radio must contain some minimum features and comply to certain specifications in order to meet the DMR standard.
 In this section I'll explain why DMR is a great mode for both amateur and commercial radio operations.

 50,000 Foot View

 In short, DMR uses Time Division Multiple Access (TDMA), so for the cost of a single frequency or channel, it provides two talk paths.
 This means that a single repeater can have two conversations concurrently without interfering with each other.
 Why is this a thing, or maybe said, why is this important?
 Using amateur radio as an example, a single repeater is typically shared by many users.
 Those using the repeater may have different reasons for using that repeater.
 Those could range from Emergency Communications, to Special Event Support, to Rag Chew (just general conversation), to Nets, and for Club Business.
 Typically repeaters are not linked to other repeaters so their area of influence (or coverage area) is a draw for the user base.
 The better the coverage, the more users.